SoroushSaDev/mqtt-server/README.md

 **Installation tutorial is only for Microsoft Windows & Ubuntu Linux**

-*In all senarios below, use "api.go" file to build the API version & main.go for the static (default) version*
+*In all senarios below, use "api.go" file (instead of "main.go") to build the API version, "main.go" file is for the Static (default) version*

 ## Windows Installation
 To install and run the server on a Windows machine, you need to install **[Go Lang](https://go.dev/doc/install)** first.